Nerotek01/Nerotek01/README.md

 ### Selected Work

 - **Hypeland** — my reference deployment, where every architectural change is validated under real player load before it ships anywhere else.
 Live at [hypeland.org](https://hypeland.org/) and `mc.hypeland.org`.

 ---

+### Curiosity Hooks (Why This Matters)

+- **Sub-millisecond tick budgets** — how do you keep thousands of entities updating without ever missing a tick?
+- **Virtual threads on Java 25** — what changes when you can spawn millions of lightweight threads for I/O without blocking the main game loop?
+- **Redis pub/sub as a nervous system** — how do you keep dozens of independent services in sync without a central bottleneck?
+- **State consistency across nodes** — what happens when a player switches shards mid-action?
+No duplication, no loss.
+- **Graceful shutdown as a contract** — rolling updates without dropping a single player connection.
+- **Everything is tunable** — from thread pool sizes to network timeouts, you can dial precision down to `0.00000000000001` if you need to.
+- **No paid software required** — this entire stack runs on open-source tools.
+The complexity is in the architecture, not the license fees.

+---